ubershibs/100-days-of-code/log.md

 ### Day 33: July 25, 2016

 **Today's progress**: Today, I started in on coding the logic I sorted out yesterday.
 It proved frustrating...
 I'm pretty tired.
 It's not functional yet...
 But I did significantly improve error handling on the server side of my app, at least.

+### Day 34: July 26, 2016

+**Today's progress**: Today, I think I've pretty much hammered out the bulk of the functionality required for the Book Trade App.
+I've got everything except the very last step, idicating your trade is complete), wired up and pretty much good to go.
+Just having an issue with that last bit, and I believe it may have more to do with my decision to refactor out the original profile controller into smaller chunks, given I've done the same with the views.
+I'll get it all sorted in the morning.